 Thoughts of a past MCh (Orth) student

-Recently I assisted one more rare case with Mr. Gillies Avison, consultant orthopaedic arthroplasty surgeon.
-A Hybrid Total Hip Replacement for degenerative arthritis secondary to SCFE in which the femoral head was completely arthrodesed to the acetabulum.
-Although it’s a very challenging surgery, it looked very simple in the expert hands of Mr. Avison.
-I even remember Mr. Avison saying, he himself was unsure whether he is going to see another case like this.
-Working with Mr. Avison has further increased the depth of my knowledge in hip and knee arthroplasty.
+Recently I assisted one more rare case with Mr Gillies Avison, consultant orthopaedic arthroplasty surgeon.
+A Hybrid THR for degenerative arthritis secondary to SCFE in which the femoral head was completely arthrodesed to the acetabulum.
+Although it’s very challenging surgery, it looked very simple in the expert hands of Mr Avison.
+I even remember him saying, he himself was unsure whether he wa going to see another such like case.
+Working alongside Mr Avison has further increased the depth of my knowledge in hip and knee arthroplasty.

 Left: Dr Harshavardhan with his lead supervisor Mr Avison; Right: Dr Harshavardhan, Mr Arpit Jariwala, and Surgical Trainee, Mr Alistair Mayne.

-I am thoroughly enjoying my course and learning new surgeries in the operating theatre and I hope to experience a few more rare operations such as the one mentioned above.
-This way I will be confident enough to implement these techniques when I return to India.
+I'm thoroughly enjoying my course and learning new surgeries in the operating theatre and I hope to experience more rare operations.
+This way I'll be confident enough to implement these techniques when I return home to India.

-This MCh (Orth) course in Dundee allows for hundreds of hours of operating theatre assistance and experience without the need for GMC recognition, which was a major factor in me choosing this long-established and respected MCh (Orth) degree which is accredited by the Royal College of Surgeons of England.
+This MCh (Orth) in Dundee allows for hundreds of hours of operating theatre assistance and experience without the need for GMC recognition, which was a major factor in me choosing this long-established and well-respected MCh (Orth) degree which is fully accredited by the Royal College of Surgeons of England.

 I hope others, like myself, will make the right decision and choose to pursue and enhance their orthopaedic knowledge by choosing the University of Dundee.
 You'll not regret it!